Omar Ayub: Early life and education

+Khan was born on 26 January 1970 to Gohar Ayub Khan, a politician and retired army officer belonging to the Pakistan Muslim League (N).
+He is the grandson of dictator Ayub Khan, former Commander-in-Chief of Pakistan Army who was a self-appointed President of Pakistan from 1958 to 1969.

+He obtained his early education at Army Burn Hall College and completed his high schooling at Aitchison College.
+In 1989, he moved to the United States for higher studies, and the next year he took a semester off to help his father run the election campaign, which became his introduction to politics.
+In 1993, he completed his BBA, followed by his MBA in 1996, both from the George Washington University.

 Political career

+Pakistan Muslim League (Q)

 He was elected to the National Assembly of Pakistan from Constituency NA-19 (Haripur) as a candidate of Pakistan Muslim League (Q) (PML-Q) in 2002 Pakistani general election.
 He received 81,496 votes and defeated Pir Sabir Shah.
 Khan was inducted into the federal cabinet of Prime Minister Shaukat Aziz and was appointed the Minister of State for Finance where he served from 2004 to 2007.

 He ran for the seat of the National Assembly from Constituency NA-19 (Haripur) as a candidate of PML (Q) in 2008 Pakistani general election, but was unsuccessful.
 He received 50,631 votes and lost the seat to Sardar Muhammad Mushtaq Khan.